micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 We do not add polarity to signs or houses because we have yet to finde a binary that carries more meaning than baggage.
 We mention them because you will encounter many versions in other astrological sources: masculine-feminine, yin-yang, light-dark, active-passive, positive-negative, etc. Our exercises and spreads do not include them, but you could easily add them to your interpretation.

-## CORRESPONDENCES OF THE ARCHETYPE
+## CORRESPONDENCES OF THE STRENGTH ARCHETYPE

 SIGN - Leo